MicrosoftDocs/learn/learn-pr/iot/develop-with-azure-digital-twins/build-azure-digital-twins-graph-for-chocolate-factory/includes/5-exercise-validate-models.md

 In this unit, you download the DTDL validator sample.
-This is a command line sample application that parses and validates a DTDL hierarchy of models, given a root folder.
+This is a command-line sample application that parses and validates a DTDL hierarchy of models, given a root folder.
 You'll also deliberately add errors to a copy of a model file to demonstrate the benefits of using the validation sample application.

 ## Download the DTDL validator sample application